Loading...

 What’s the statute of limitations for debt collection in Dubai?

-Commercial debts in the UAE generally have a 15-year limitation period under the Civil Transactions Law, though specific categories of debt may have shorter periods.
-Cheque-related claims have different timelines.
-The limitation period starts from the date the debt became due — not from the date of the contract.
+Commercial debts in the UAE generally have a 15-year limitation period.
 Starting early is important not because of limitation risk but because recovery probability declines with age.

 Can I collect a debt in Dubai without going to court?